 11. Communicate the Timeline

 Santa doesn’t just show up at any old-time, he shows up on Christmas Eve.
-Imagine the confusion if he showed up June 1st.
+Imagine the confusion if he showed up on June 1st.
 Your customers should know when to expect a call, a proposal, and a delivery.
 Limit surprises.

 12. Set Expectations